 You didn’t mention anything about asking for, or the employer ever suggesting you take a medical leave .. whether under FMLA, or not, to know how effective that paperwork from your doctor, will play at an unemployment hearing.

-You also didn't mention what state this happened in.
-Had you, I might of added a link to something specific for you to read, but then you can also find most of the information I link to in other answers here, on the unemployment law and resources
+You also didn’t mention what state this happened in.
+Had you, I might of added a link to something specific for you to read, but then you can also find most of the information I link to in other answers here, on the unemployment law and resourcesunemployment law and resources page.

 I’m sorry to hear about the loss of your aunt, as well as then losing your job, because you attended her funeral .. at least I hope you know, you may also have to prove that as a fact too.